PerpetualOwl/cs2620-wire-protocol/notebook.md

 Fixed encryption and decryption schemes that were bugging in some cases

 Added flag and option to use custom wire protocol - need better testing and run experiments.

+### Update 2
+Continued testing the custom wire protocol with more scenarios to ensure reliability.
+Encountered a few minor decoding issues caused by incorrectly handling certain data types.
+Added additional test cases to cover edge cases, and updated encoding and decoding logic to handle such cases more robustly.

+Ran some performance experiments to compare the custom protocol against JSON serialization.
+Measured packet sizes and transmission times for various operations such as user registration, message sending, and message retrieval.
+Observed significant reductions in packet size and improved speed with the custom protocol, especially for operations involving large payloads like fetching all messages.

+### Update 3
+Implemented detailed logging on both client and server to trace the flow of data and capture any unexpected behavior.
+This helps with debugging and ensures that any errors are easily identifiable.
+Logs include timestamps and are categorized by operation type for clearer organization.

+Improved error handling in the client-side logic.
+Added more informative error messages and user feedback for issues like connection loss or failed packet transmission.
+Also, updated the client to automatically attempt reconnection if the server is temporarily unavailable.

+### Update 4
+Ran a thorough code review to identify potential security vulnerabilities or inefficiencies.
+Improved the hashing process for passwords by adding a salt to the hash.
+This change increases security by making it more difficult to employ brute force attacks on user passwords stored on the server.
+Noticed that the threading model in the server might benefit from optimization for scalability.
+Researched several approaches including the use of asynchronous I/O frameworks and message queues.
+Decided to keep the current threading model for now but it's good to be aware of future improvements.

+## 2/11/25

+### Update 1

+Continued refining the PyQt5 GUI for the client to enhance user experience.
+Added visual loading indicators for operations that might take a while and ensured that UI components are updated gracefully without blocking the main event loop.
+Faced a deadlock issue in the server when multiple clients attempted simultaneous account creation.
+Investigated and found that the global lock on user data was held for too long during user account operations.
+Restructured the code to minimize critical sections and prevent this issue while maintaining data integrity.

+### Update 2
+Implemented a priority queue for managing incoming client requests on the server.
+The queue allows for more efficient scheduling of high-priority tasks, such as user logins, compared to lower priority tasks like bulk message retrieval.
+This should improve perceived responsiveness for end-users.

+Experimented with implementing a rate-limiting feature to prevent abuse of the server resources by a single client.
+Found this to be relatively straightforward using token bucket algorithms, and decided to make it an optional, configurable feature depending on server deployment needs.
+### Update 3
+Updated unit tests to achieve greater test coverage, especially for error and edge cases.
+Created a testing strategy document to guide future contributors on how and what to test, ensuring consistent quality checks across the project.

+Prepared project documentation, covering setup instructions, the custom protocol specification, and the encryption methodology employed.
+Also included some initial user guides for the client-side GUI and command-line interface, to aid first-time users in getting started with the application.

+## 2/12/25

+fix the read/unread handling, add a pointer for last message where the client was connected